Our Services

 Helpful Resources

-High ketones mean your body has shifted to burning fat for fuel; this can be normal with fasting or a keto diet, but in diabetes, illness, dehydration, or prolonged vomiting it may signal diabetic ketoacidosis with warning signs like vomiting, abdominal pain, fruity breath, rapid breathing, or confusion.
-There are several factors to consider; see below to understand more.
+High ketones occur when your body burns fat for fuel instead of carbohydrates.
+This is normal during fasting or a ketogenic diet, but in people with diabetes, illness, dehydration, or prolonged vomiting, high ketones can signal diabetic ketoacidosis (DKA)—a medical emergency.
+Warning signs include vomiting, abdominal pain, fruity-smelling breath, rapid breathing, and confusion.

 Let's break down what ketones are, why they increase, when to worry, and what steps you should take.